James O'Donnell (rugby union): Early life

-Born in County Kilkenny in Ireland in 1860, O'Donnell left Ireland with two of his brothers and a sister to escape their "tyrannical" father.
+Born in Piltown, County Kilkenny in Ireland in 1860, O'Donnell left Ireland with two of his brothers and a sister to escape their "tyrannical" father.
 Another brother fled the country after cutting off an English soldier's ear.
 Settling in New Zealand, O'Donnell is thought to have served in the police force and worked as a teacher.

 Rugby union

 New Zealand

 Despite living in Invercargill, he represented Otago in 1883, as the Southland Rugby Union was not formed until 1887.

 In 1884.
 O'Donnell was selected for the first national side to tour Australia but before he even got to Wellington to join the team, he was arrested on a fugitive warrant at Clinton and returned to Invercargill.
 Local tradespeople to whom he owed money had taken out the warrant after hearing that O'Donnell was unlikely to return from Australia.
-However none of the creditors attended the court hearing so he was able to join the team in Wellington as expected.
+However, none of the creditors attended the court hearing so he was able to join the team in Wellington as expected.
 Once on tour O'Donnell played in seven of the nine tour matches (none of them internationals), scoring four tries and was regarded as the speediest team member.
 Tour manager Samuel Sleigh described him as a "fast wing forward".